365614269/Poisson2DSolver/README.md

 `$ ./your_executable /path/to/your_config.xml`

-If you just want to use the template file **data.xml**, use the command
+If you just want to use the template file **datas.xml**, use the command

 `$ ./your_executable datas.xml`